UDC-GAC/SeQual/README.md

 mvn package -DskipTests
 ```

-This will generate a directory called /target within each of the three modules of the project (i.e. SeQual-Model, SeQual-CMD and SeQual-GUI), containing each one the appropiated jar file.
+This will generate a directory called *target* within each of the three Maven modules of the project (i.e. SeQual-Model, SeQual-CMD and SeQual-GUI), containing the appropiated jar files to execute SeQual.

 Note that the first time you execute the previous command, Maven will download all the plugins and related dependencies it needs to fulfill the command.
 From a clean installation of Maven, this can take quite a while.
 If you execute the command again, Maven will now have what it needs, so it will be able to execute the command much more quickly.

 ## Repository